UWPCE-PythonCert/PythonCertDevel/source/class_schedule/session_1_08.rst

-.. _session_1_08:
+.. _lesson_1_08:

 #######################################
-Session 8: Properties and Magic methods
+Lesson 8: Properties and Magic methods
 #######################################

 More OO: Properties and Magic methods.